tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 {{< img 2 tunnel agnes >}}

-And, as it would turn out, taking this route dumps you out over one of the single most beautiful portions of the mountains above Menton, also known as [Sainte Agnès](https://goo.gl/maps/U5vT1EMQCAS6rTbZ9).
-It's a [hidden gem](https://frenchmoments.eu/sainte-agnes-french-riviera/), much like Peille is, and is absolutely worth the trip.
+And, as it would turn out, taking this route dumps you out over one of the single most beautiful portions of the mountains above Menton, also known as {{< link text="Sainte Agnès" url="https://goo.gl/maps/U5vT1EMQCAS6rTbZ9" >}}.
+It's a {{< link text="hidden gem" url="https://frenchmoments.eu/sainte-agnes-french-riviera/" >}}, much like Peille is, and is absolutely worth the trip.

 As it turns out, this section of beautiful tarmac is along part of what is called the [Col de la Madone]({{< ref "/travel/France/Col_de_la_Madone/index.md" >}}), a famous training climb ridden by Hincapie and Armstrong.
 I managed to ride it two days later on this same trip!